-Looking at the Google Analytics below (not for this site), you can see that SlideShare visitors spent an average of 12 minutes 51 seconds on the blog with a bounce rate of 31.94% — that’s awesome.
+Looking at the Google Analytics below, you can see that SlideShare visitors spent an average of 12 minutes 51 seconds on the blog with a bounce rate of 31.94% — that’s awesome.

 If you haven’t get started with turning your blog posts into SlideShare presentation because you feel your Slides are not going to move a needle, don’t worry you’ll get better as you go along with it.

-You don’t have to go with Slide presentation at all time, converting your post into PDF format can do well too on SlideShare.
+You don’t have to go with Slide presentation at all time.
+Converting your post into a PDF format can do well too on SlideShare.
 In fact, most of my blog posts are being converted to PDF and uploads to SlideShare.